 As most universities offer both bachelor's and master's degrees in chemistry, learners have many opportunities to pursue careers in academia and technical fields.
-Beyond academia, chemistry majors can find work as analytical chemists, pharmacologists, and toxicologists.
+Beyond academia, chemistry careers include analytical chemists, pharmacologists, and toxicologists.

 Technological progress in recent decades has increased the need for talented computer science majors.
 These learners may study topics like artificial intelligence, robotics, and video game programming.
 Core courses include computer organization and systems, principles of computer systems, and data structures and algorithms.
 Graduates can pursue careers as programmers, infosec professionals, and web developers.

 Electrical engineering students take introductory courses in mathematics, calculus, and sustainable engineering.
 Advanced coursework covers electromagnetic waves and materials, integrated circuit engineering, and digital signal processing.
 With these skills, electrical engineering majors create electrical systems and devices that improve the human experience, shaping everything from iPads and GPS navigation hardware to hydro, wind, and solar power generation systems.

 Core courses in geology cover physics, chemistry, and mathematics, as well as petrology, tectonics, and stratigraphy.
 In advanced courses, students learn more about the planet's surface environments, physical processes like earthquakes and plate movements, and paleontology.
 Graduates can find work in urban planning, mining and resource extraction, and primary education.